-- Add only one food at a time, and wait two days before introducing another new food so that you can more easily identify which foods cause an allergic reaction, if any.
+- Add only one food at a time and wait two days before introducing another new food so that you can more easily identify which foods cause an allergic reaction, if any.

 Allergic reactions typically appear within minutes or hours of exposure.

-- respiratory concerns (like congestion and wheezing).
+- Respiratory concerns (like repetitive cough or wheezing).

-- gastrointestinal intolerance (such as vomiting, abdominal pain and diarrhea that may be tinged with blood).
+- Gastrointestinal intolerance (such as vomiting, abdominal pain and diarrhea that may be tinged with blood).

 If you suspect your baby has an allergy, see your doctor as soon as possible.

 Abrams EM, et al. Dietary exposures and allergy prevention in high-risk infants.
 Canadian Paediatric Society.
 Paediatr Child Health.
 2021;26(8):504-505.